 If a person proves to the satisfaction of the Board that the person has lost a certificate issued to the person by the Board, the Board may, on payment of the relevant fee specified in Schedule 2, issue the person with a replacement certificate.

-2.33A.
-Waiver and refund of fees in response to COVID-19 pandemic

-(1) In this regulation —

-commencement day means the day on which the Mines and Petroleum Regulations Amendment (COVID-19 Response) Regulations (No. 2) 2020 regulation 17 comes into operation.

-(2) Despite regulations 2.31 and 2.33, the fees specified in Schedule 2 are waived during the period beginning on commencement day and ending on 31 March 2021.

-(3) If a person paid a fee specified in Schedule 2 during the period beginning on 1 April 2020 and ending on the day before commencement day, the Board must refund the fee to the person.

-[Regulation 2.33A inserted: SL 2020/197 r.
-17.]
+[2.33A.
+Deleted: SL 2021/85 r.
+19.]

 Subdivision D — Requirements to hold certificates of competency